kekyo/maplibre-gl-layers/README.md

 Of course, since this is a predicted coordinate, a disadvantage is that if the movement direction or speed changes significantly during the move, it will continue moving toward an incorrect coordinate.
 Nevertheless, when a new coordinate is supplied, it will be corrected to move quickly toward that new coordinate, so the coordinate deviation should converge.

-## Interpolating Rotation and Offset Angles
+## Interpolating Rotation and Offsets

-Similar to sprite movement interpolation, you can also interpolate image rotation and angle rotation for offset rotation.
+Similar to sprite movement interpolation, you can also interpolate image rotation and the offset parameters.
 While these functions are similar, they are distinct from sprite position interpolation.

-Use `interpolation` to smooth changes to `rotateDeg` and/or `offset.offsetDeg`.
-Each accepts its own `durationMs` and optional easing function.
-While interpolation is active, the angles update every frame until the specified duration completes; passing `null` disables interpolation for that angle.
+Use the per-image `interpolation` property to smooth changes to `rotateDeg`, `offset.offsetDeg`, and `offset.offsetMeters`.
+Each channel accepts its own `durationMs`, optional easing function, and interpolation mode.
+While interpolation is active, the values update every frame until the specified duration completes; passing `null` disables interpolation for that channel.

-Below are examples of applying interpolation for the image rotation angle and offset angle respectively:
+Below are examples of applying interpolation for the image rotation angle and both offset parameters:

 ```typescript
 // Smoothly rotate the image to 180 degrees over 400 ms